pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 * [Read receipts](https://docs.pusher.com/chatkit/reference/javascript#cursors)
 * [File API](https://docs.pusher.com/chatkit/reference/javascript#attachment)

 You may also be interested in checking out [our powerful Chatkit Slack demo](https://github.com/pusher/chatkit-demo).
-It’s similar to the application we just built, but more complete.
+It’s similar to the application we just built but more complete.

 **What will you build with Chatkit?
 We really can’t wait to see.
 Your feedback guides us in improving Chatkit.
 Let us know what helps you reach your goals, what’s getting in your way, or what’s missing.**